-October is National Financial Planning Month, which is a perfect time to evaluate your personal financial plan and consider strategies to strengthen your approach.
+Now is the perfect time to evaluate your personal financial plan.
 Taking steps to make better financial decisions doesn’t need to be complicated or expensive.
 Here are five steps we recommend taking to help improve your financial life.

 - Take full advantage of your 401(k) match at work.
 One study suggests that Americans leave $24 billion in unclaimed 401(k) company matching contributions on the table each year.
 This is “free money”—make sure you’re getting yours.
 Contribute enough each pay period to collect 100 percent of the match offered by your employer.

 - Review your investment accounts at least once a year.
 Rebalancing forces you to sell investments that have risen in value (sell high) and put the money into investments that haven’t performed as well (buy low).
 Over time, this disciplined approach can help you remain in line with your risk objective.
 This is particularly important following long periods of positive stock market returns, when you may find yourself with more stocks in your portfolio that can lead to more risk than anticipated.

 - Make a thoughtful choice on when to begin taking Social Security benefits.
 More than 50 percent of retirees start collecting before they’re eligible for full benefits, locking in a lower benefit for the rest of their lives.
 Of course, there are some times when taking benefits early makes sense.
 However, be sure to look at all your options before making this irreversible decision.